Grey’s Anatomy Recap: The New Girl in Town

 Later, Arizona walks into the bar to find April pouring shots directly into the interns’ mouths as they cheer her on and she chugs liquor from the bottle.
 It’s then that Arizona realizes she was very wrong: Jackson definitely has a reason to worry.

-Laughter Is the Best Medicine, Except For Real Medicine
+Laughter Is the Best Medicine, Except for Real Medicine

 • Although I’d really love for Grey’s to just get to the inevitable Jackson-Maggie hookup since drawing it out in an attempt to make us more into this pairing is exhausting and futile, I am happy to hear that Clive is still getting it.
 You go, Clive!